christianriccio/InsuranceCostsPrediction/README.md

 # InsuranceCostsPrediction - iOS App
-This is an example app built on top of SwiftUI.
+This is an example app built on top of #SwiftUI and #CoreML.
 The app allows the user to estimated amount of $ to pay for the insurance costs based on some feature, such as:
 - sex (either male or female)
 - age